 I was seeing a guy named Jon (name has been changed) and I fell in love with him.

 Long story short — Jon broke a huge promise to me, and I still shake my head about it because I gave him a lot of chances to work things out between us.
 Too many chances.
 Three strikes, and you’re out.

 Ladies, it’s not OK to be in a relationship just because you’re in a relationship.

 At times you will feel lonelier when you are attached to a neglectful partner than you would be if you were single because:

-Yep, I’ve been through all these scenarios with Jon, and it’s not worth being with someone who reminds you daily you’re not worth picking up the phone for or being there for at times when it matters.
+Yep, I’ve been through all these scenarios with Jon, and it’s not worth being with a man who reminds you daily you’re not worth picking up the phone for or being there for at times when it matters.

-Because if you’re tired of paying taxes for someone to sit around and pick his ear all day, then why are you letting your man do that to you?
+Because if you’re tired of paying taxes for a guy to sit around and pick his ear all day, then why are you letting your man take from you?

 Ladies, are you going to dump his ass?
 What is holding you back at this point?